-- you are a graduate of a 3-year Ontario post secondary engineering or applied science technologist diploma/degree program or equivalent - you successfully pass our Professional Practice Examination (PPE) - you submit a Proposal and a Technology Report for review and approval - you submit documentation of at least two years of appropriate level experience.
+- you are a graduate of a 3-year Ontario post secondary engineering or applied science technologist diploma/degree program or equivalent - you successfully pass our Professional Practice Examination (PPE) you submit a Proposal and a Technology Report for review and approval - you submit documentation of at least two years of appropriate level experience.
 You must be able to demonstrate a facility with the working language of the discipline(s) and a facility with the standards, codes and practices of the discipline(s) in which certification is being sought.
-Normally this is gained by working in Canada for one year. - you are at least 18 years old and of good character - you must complete the certification requirements within 3 or 6 years from date of file review, depending on whether you have been assigned further academic competencies to complete.
-You will be given a completion date.
+Normally this is gained by working in Canada for one year.

-b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.
+- you are at least 18 years old and of good character - you must complete the certification requirements within 3 or 6 years from date of file review, depending on whether you have been assigned further academic competencies to complete.
+You will be given a completion date. - b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration. - SAME AS LAST YEAR - SAME AS LAST YEAR c) Explain how work experience in the profession is assessed.